lehrig/h2odai-schematic/README.md

 ## Deployment Architecture

 This provisions a dedicated instance of H2O.ai Driverless AI in IBM Cloud utilizing IBM Cloud Schematics or with standalone Terraform.
+It follows http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/install/ibm-docker.html#install-on-ibm-with-gpus.

 Once created, its public IP address along with a username and password to log into the application will be displayed for easy access.